How ‘GLOW’ infuses its characters with realism and purpose

 In the first episode, we learn of Ruth’s affair with Debbie’s husband, which rips their friendship apart.
 Meanwhile, Sam is a burnt out, wannabe movie director who has seemingly nothing left to give.

-The writers of GLOW, who are all female, are able to tell a profoundly human story through the heightened melodrama of wrestling.
+The all-female writers of GLOW are able to tell a profoundly human story through the heightened melodrama of wrestling.
 The writing is incredibly sharp, witty, intelligent and deeply perceptive of how human behavior intonates.
 They also show great empathy for extremely flawed people.
 It is a show about transformations.

 The characters all find wrestling by accident; it isn’t something any of them have a passion for but it is exactly what they need at that time.
 Wrestling, as in life, is pure theatre.
 It is escapism.
 Yet it has the ability to amplify their inner lives and showcase their private selves in ways that would be impossible in the real world.